Fort Bend County Catastrophic Injury Lawyer

 - Medical malpractice and birth injuries

-Catastrophic injuries can hamper a person’s ability to care for themselves and can have a significant impact on a person’s loved ones, who may assumed the role of caretaker.
+Catastrophic injuries can hamper a person’s ability to care for themselves and can have a significant impact on a person’s loved ones, who may assume the role of caretaker.
 Furthermore, after such an injury, a person is unlikely to be able to return to work, creating economic difficulties for the victim and their family on top of the burden of ongoing and often overwhelming medical expenses.
 Victims of catastrophic accidents often struggle with their mental health in the aftermath of their injuries as they come to grips with their losses.

-Burden of Proof for Catastrophic Accident Claims
+What is the Burden of Proof For Catastrophic Accident Claims?

 If you are involved in a catastrophic accident, you may be able to claim compensation from the insurance company of the at-fault party.
 However, that compensation will be limited by insurance policy limits.

 If the insurance payout is insufficient to cover your catastrophic injuries, it may be possible to file a lawsuit against the at-fault party.
-Unlike criminal cases in which the prosecution must prove “beyond a reasonable doubt” that the defendant committed a crime, in personal injury law the standard of proof that the claimant or plaintiff is required to meet is known as a “preponderance of evidence.”
+Unlike criminal cases in which the prosecution must prove “beyond a reasonable doubt” that the defendant committed a crime, in personal injury law, the standard of proof that the claimant or plaintiff is required to meet is known as a “preponderance of evidence.”
 It is important to note that it is the plaintiff – the person bringing the claim – that carries this burden of proof and not the defendant.

 In other words, the plaintiff needs to prove that the defendant was more likely than not to have caused the plaintiff’s injuries.
 If the plaintiff can prove that the defendant was at least 51% responsible for the accident, the defendant can be found liable.
 However, because Texas uses a modified comparative negligence standard, your compensation can be reduced according to your percentage of the blame.